ubports/autopilot/docs/faq/faq.rst

 inform autopilot that it is a Qt application so that it can enable the correct support::

-  $ autopilot launch -i Qt testapp.py
+  $ autopilot3 launch -i Qt testapp.py

 Now that it has been launched with Autopilot support we can introspect and explore out application using the :ref:`vis tool <visualise_introspection_tree>`.